Summary:

 I’d appreciate it if you could look over the recorded documents related to the senior lien associated with the deed of trust.

-Does the first lien have a written provision in the deed of trust referred to as an alienation clause or what some call a due-on-further-encumbrance clause that would require the lender to obtain written approval to place a junior lien on the property?
+Does the first lien have a written provision in the deed of trust referred to as an alienation clause, or what some call a due-on-further-encumbrance clause, that would require the lender to obtain written approval to place a junior lien on the property?

-Is the property owner/borrower a private individual(s) or an entity?
+Is the property owner a private individual or an entity?

 Are you submitting the loan to a lender?

 Loan agents who desire a quick and professional response should organize their files and convey a coherent set of facts to the funding lender.
-In today's world, managing means submitting in digital PDF format online.
+In today’s world, managing means submitting documents in digital PDF format online.

 Develop an executive summary to include the following:

-Submitting the broker name, contact information, and the requested fee
+Submit the broker name, contact information, and the requested fee

 Proposed new loan amount